Phoenix Wright: Ace Attorney crossovers

 His appearance in Ultimate Marvel vs. Capcom 3 was also positively received, with Metro describing him as "the star of the show".
 Mega Mix commented on the character's appearance in the crossover fighting game Marvel vs. Capcom 3, as he keeps his original mannerism despite encountering famous comic superheroes like Spider-Man or Captain America.
 The way the gameplay was handled in the crossover was also praised by Mega Mix.
 However, he comes across as a weak fighter when compared with other characters like Magneto or Vergil.
 Nevertheless, the character leaves a major impact in the fighting game due to how different he is from others.
 Phoenix's characterization was also praised by the same writer in other crossover Project X Zone 2 due to his accidental funny comments, like when fellow character X asks him if his Attorney badge comes with firepower or when Phoenix questions whether or not vampires are weak to sun light.
 Professor Hershel Layton was also derived in part from Phoenix Wright; Akihiro Hino, CEO of Level-5, examined what he believed to be Wright's good and bad points and designed Layton by overcoming what he saw as Wright's bad points.
 Although the crossover with Professor Layton was due to both main characters lacking the qualities to confront each other, GamesRadar still praised their team-up as it helped to create an innovative entry for their franchises.
-The popularity of design customization made by fans in the video game Tekken 8 attracted Automaton Media writer for detailing how important is the character and how his inclusion into the game as a guest is what fans want.